Good documentation practice in clinical trials

 Registration and change of data

-In general, both the sponsor and the investigator are expected to make sure that all documentation related to the trial is recorded, handled and stored in a way that allows its accurate reporting, interpretation and verification.
+The inspectors generally expect both sponsors and investigators to make sure that documentation related to the trial is recorded, handled and stored in a way that allows its accurate reporting, interpretation and verification.
 This is a basic principle of the ICH GCP guidelines.

-Registration of data should be performed and completed in connection with generating the relevant data.
+Registration of data should be performed and completed immediately following the collection of data.

 Changes made to documents and registered data that are not obvious must be explained.
-On GCP inspections, we frequently find that changes have been made but not explained even though it is not obvious to other people, e.g. inspectors, auditors, monitors or new staff on the site, why the changes were made.
-For example, this is the case in connection with drug accountability forms and forms for the evaluation of adverse events and/or adverse drug reactions etc.
+On GCP inspections, we frequently find that changes have been made but not explained even though it is not obvious to, for instance, inspectors, auditors, monitors or new staff on the site, why the changes were made.
+This is frequently the case in connection with drug accountability forms and forms for the evaluation of adverse events and/or adverse drug reactions, etc.

 Dating and signature

-We regularly observe on GCP inspections that CVs, job descriptions and other staff records are not signed and/or dated.
-The person concerned should acknowledge that the document has been prepared by him/herself and is valid at the time when it was signed.
+On GCP inspections, we regularly observe that CVs, job descriptions and other staff records are not signed and/or dated.
+We emphasise the importance of the person concerned acknowledging that the document has been prepared, signed and dated by him/herself.

 Sometimes we also find that the principal investigator has not signed the patient identification list.
-We consider this to be a key document of the clinical trial and expect that the principal investigator signs it no later than at the end of the trial (and preferably signs completed pages) to indicate that this is the complete list of the involved trial subjects.
+We consider this to be a key document of the clinical trial and expect the principal investigator to sign it no later than at the end of the trial (and preferably sign completed pages) to indicate that this is the complete list of the trial participants involved.

 In general, documents must be approved, signed and dated by the relevant/authorised persons.

 Initials and/or signatures added to documents must be accompanied by a date.
-On inspections we often find dates that have been added in advance, which is not acceptable.
+On inspections, we often find examples of deviation in the form of dates added in advance.

 Electronic documents